remotion-dev/remotion/packages/docs/docs/lambda-changelog.md

 1. Redeploy your function: `npx remotion lambda functions deploy`
 1. Migrate according to the changelog below:

+## December 7th, 2021

+Version hash: `xxx`
+Lambda version: '2021-12-07'

+Fix Korean/Chinese/Japanese fonts from last release where it did not work as expected.
+Due to space constraints, only Regular weight is supported.

 ## December 4th, 2021

 Version hash: `3.0.0-alpha.192+8e7345b69`